Organic Food Trends

 - Organics, Food Navigator-USA - Organic news topics on food and beverages are featured.

-- Program Handbook, National Organic Program, AMS, USDA, 2013 - The National Organic Program released an updated version of its handbook, a resource to clarify existing Federal organic requirements and offer best practices to help the regulated industry comply.
+- Program Handbook, National Organic Program, AMS, USDA - The National Organic Program launched an online version of its handbook, a resource to clarify existing Federal organic requirements and offer best practices to help the regulated industry comply.

-- U.S. Organic Exports Grow in 2012, Organics: World Markets and Trade, FAS, USDA, March 2013 - Exports of “selected” organic products expanded to nearly $450 million in 2012, with apples accounting for virtually all of the growth.
+- U.S. Organic Trade Data: 2001 to 2016, Organics: World Markets and Trade, FAS, USDA, March 2013 - Exports of “selected” organic products expanded to nearly $450 million in 2012, with apples accounting for virtually all of the growth.
 Canada and Mexico remain top markets for the vast majority of the selected organic trade.

 - 2008 Organic Production Survey, Census of Agriculture, National Ag Statistics Service (NASS), USDA, 2010.